Parth9521/Cleancode/README.md

 # Cleancode
-Make a Code Clean and  runable Using cleac code concept.
+Make a Code Clean and  runable Using clean code concept.